Nursing Homes

 Frequently Asked Questions

-What is the average cost of a nursing home in Delaware?
+What are the average costs of nursing homes in Delaware?

-The average cost for a private room in a nursing home in Delaware is $10,950 per month, which is above the national average.
+The average monthly cost for a semi-private room in Delaware is $10,050, while a private room costs $10,950.
+These are above the national averages.

 How does Delaware regulate nursing homes?

-Are there financial assistance options for nursing home care in Delaware?
+What financial assistance is available for nursing home care in Delaware?

-How can I file a complaint about a nursing home in Delaware?
+How can I file a complaint against a nursing home in Delaware?

-Complaints can be filed with the Delaware Division of Services for Aging and Adults through their website or by contacting them directly.
+Complaints can be filed through the Delaware Division of Services for Aging and Adults' website, ensuring concerns are addressed promptly.

 Sources